Current Region:

 More and more of us are becoming aware of the risks of ‘phishing’ – fake emails or websites that seek to extract personal data, particularly passwords and other secrets we use to secure our online activities.
 This is, sadly, not a problem unique to age verification, as many other online services are at risk of such attacks.

-But that does not mean we are not vigilant becuase Age Verification could become a new vector of risk for this.
+But that does not mean we are not vigilant because Age Verification could become a new vector of risk for this.
 We believe it is critical that the sector is closely regulated, and consumers are able to confirm that providers are trustworthy before they disclose personal details in order to verify their age.

-• Third, AV providers will be vigilant for imposters, which are in effect stealing their business.
+• Third, AV providers are vigilant for imposters, which are in effect stealing their business.
 In the UK, they can report them to the ICO which has extensive powers to act against any site that is abusing personal data.
 Data protection authorities across the EU and the rest of the world have similar powers.